FirebaseExtended/reactfire/README.md

 <script src="https://cdn.firebase.com/libs/reactfire/0.1.6/reactfire.min.js"></script>
 ```

-Use the URL above to download both the minified and non-minifed versions of ReactFire from the Firebase CDN.
+Use the URL above to download both the minified and non-minified versions of ReactFire from the Firebase CDN.
 You can also download them from the `/dist/` directory of this GitHub repository.
 [Firebase](https://www.firebase.com/docs/web-quickstart.html) and [React](http://facebook.github.io/react/downloads.html) can be downloaded directly from their respective websites.

 You can also install ReactFire via npm or Bower and the dependencies will be downloaded automatically: